FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/ready-events.md

 As described above the `ffReady` event indicates the core library is ready but not the elements itself.
 At the time the search is executed `<ff-communication></ff-communication>` element isn't initialized and therefore no communication information is available.

-Instead we want to use the `WebComponentsReady` to wait until all FACT-Finder Web Components are upgraded:
+Instead we want to use the `WebComponentsReady` to wait until all FactFinder Web Components are upgraded:
 ```html
 <script>
     //CORRECT